brianhie/secure-dti/docs/demo.md

 ./bin/GenerateKey ../key/global.key
 ```

-These will be useful for making communication between the different parties more efficient throughout the procedure.
-Technically, these keys should be distributed across multiple computing parties on multiple machines, but for demonstration purposes we are just keeping them on one machine for now.
+These keys are used to secure the communication between pairs of computing parties and also to set up shared pseudorandom number generators that make our protocols more efficient.
+Technically, each of these keys should be generated and owned by only the relevant computing parties, but for demonstration purposes we are just keeping them on one machine for now.

 Now, we share the underlying drug-target pairs from the SP to the CPs:
 ```